How to Use IW Retirement Planner

 Tax Optimization

 IW Retirement Planner provides three different ways to experiment with the most effective way to lower taxes for your situation.
-Test your plan by experimenting with the Withdrawal Strategy, Roth Conversion, or Tax Minimizer features, and potentially save thousands in taxes.
-Tax Optimization Strategies Choose one or all three tax optimization strategies
+Explore the Withdrawal Strategy, Roth Conversion, or Tax Minimizer features to test your plan and potentially save thousands in taxes.
+Tax Optimization Strategies Choose from three tax optimization strategies

 • Withdrawal Strategy allows you to choose which bucket to withdraw income from first, Tax-Deferred or Taxable Investments.
 For example, try selecting Tax-Deferred Investments if 401Ks and Traditional IRAs constitute a large portion of your retirement savings, as it could significantly reduce the tax impact of Required Minimum Distributions later in retirement.

 • Roth Conversion allows you to experiment with converting Tax-Deferred Investment funds to Tax-Free Investments, up to a chosen federal income tax bracket.
-The best times to consider Roth conversions are typically in lower tax years like shortly after retiring, before drawing Social Security and before starting Required Minimum Distributions.
+The ideal times to consider Roth conversions are usually during lower tax years, such as right after retiring, before starting Social Security benefits, and before starting Required Minimum Distributions.
 Funds converted to Roth are taxed as ordinary income but can reap benefits later in retirement by reducing the tax impact of Required Minimum Distributions.

 Reviewing Plan Outcomes

 IW Retirement Planner makes it easy to visualize your straight-line forecasting outcomes.
-User-friendly charts and dashboard summaries provide valuable insight into your retirement plan, and can be used to avoid potential pitfalls and maximize built-in tax optimization features.
+User-friendly charts and dashboard summaries provide valuable insights into your retirement plan, helping you avoid potential pitfalls and make the most of built-in tax optimization features.

 For example, the Federal and Capital Gains tax charts can be used to identify if and when tax optimization strategies can be applied to reduce your tax liabilities, and the Medicare Surcharges chart can pinpoint years where you could incur IRMAA surcharges.

-For a deeper understanding of your financial plan, you can also explore comprehensive actions taken by the IncomeWize modeling engine, year by year, across your entire retirement plan.
+For a deeper understanding of your plan, you can also explore actions taken by the IncomeWize modeling engine, year by year, across your retirement plan.

 Explore Straight-Line Forecasting Examples